cyberrangecz/docs/docs/user-guide-advanced/sandboxes/topology-instance.md

 Every Topology Instance is created with management sub-infrastructure, which consists of the following.

 * **MAN (Management Access Node)**: The only node connected to the network outside the Topology Instance.
-The network must be specified as a `base_network` in the [sandbox-service configuration](https://gitlab.ics.muni.cz/muni-kypo-crp/devops/kypo-crp-deployment/-/blob/master/provisioning/roles/kypo-crp-head/templates/configuration/sandbox-service/kypo-sandbox-service-config.yml#L126).
-The Topology Instance is accessible only through the OpenStack cloud hypervisor or MAN.

 * **man-network (management network)**: All nodes in the Topology Instance are connected to this network so that every node is accessible from `MAN` and can be configured through it. `CIDR` of this network should be specified in the configuration.
-The IP address range of this network can be overridden in the [sandbox-service configuration](https://gitlab.ics.muni.cz/muni-kypo-crp/devops/kypo-crp-deployment/-/blob/master/provisioning/roles/kypo-crp-head/templates/configuration/sandbox-service/kypo-sandbox-service-config.yml#L138).